 President + Teacher

-Alice Ahn is a junior at Portola High School, where she is the Arts & Entertainment Editor of the Portola Pilot.
-She has long been a lover of all things literature, but screenwriting is the closest to her heart.
-When Alice is not tending to one of her dozens of unfinished movie scripts, she enjoys listening to her elaborately-curated playlists and reading books about the mundane.
+Alice Ahn is a senior at Portola High, where she is the Editor-in-Chief of the Portola Pilot.
+She has long been a lover of all things literary, but screenwriting is the closest to her heart.
+Alice frequents novels with entrancing titles but mediocre plots — and conversely, movies with plain titles that destroy you.

 Paige Hines